padlocks/anvil/README.md

 ```

 ### event registration
-To register an event, specify an entrypoint class that implements one of
+To register an event, define an entrypoint class that implements one of
 `CommonEventInitializer`, `ClientEventInitializer` and `ServerEventInitializer`
 and overrides `get()`, which should return a `Collection` of the classes of the events to be registered:
 ```java